 The person who serves your complaint must complete an Affidavit or Proof of Service that states when and how your complaint was served.
 The affidavit must be filed with the court to show that the defendant was properly served.
 If you use the constable, sheriff, or a private process server, they will either file the Affidavit of Service with the court or give it to you to file in your case.
 Proof of service should be filed with the court as soon as possible.
 If the court is not satisfied that the defendant was served, your case will not be heard.
 If service is incorrect for any reason, your case could be dismissed or continued.

 A form Affidavit of Service is available free of charge at the Self-Help Center, or you can download the form on your computer by clicking one of the listed formats underneath the form's title below:

-LAS VEGAS PROOF OF SERVICE
+LAS VEGAS PROOF OF SERVICE FOR PLAINTIFFS

 HENDERSON AFFIDAVIT OF SERVICE

 N. LAS VEGAS (AND OTHER JURSIDCTIONS OTHER THAN LAS VEGAS AND HENDERSON) AFFIDAVIT OF SERVICE

 Click to visit Basics of Court Forms and Filing for information about how to file in the justice court, or click to visit Justice Courts for links and contact information for your court.